The complexity of smooth words over binary alphabets: Preliminaries

-This is notably linked to the recurrence of smooth words.
+This is notably linked to the recurrence of smooth sequences.

-\begin{remark} If \Cref{mixedCf} holds, then the language of every smooth word over a mixed alphabet is complement-invariant and reversal-invariant, where the reversal of a word $u_1...u_n$ is $u_n...u_1$.
-In particular, reversal-invariance implies recurrence. \end{remark}
+\begin{remark} If \Cref{mixedCf} holds, then the language of every smooth sequence over a mixed alphabet is complement-invariant and reversal-invariant, where the reversal of a word $u_1...u_n$ is $u_n...u_1$.
+In particular, complement-invariance or reversal-invariance implies recurrence. \end{remark}

 However, \Cref{mixedCf} cannot be extended to even or odd alphabets.
-Over even alphabets, let us cite \cite[Proposition 26]{BJP} where the authors show that the language of the lexicographic extremal smooth words is neither mirror-invariant nor complement-invariant, contrary to $\mathcal{C}_f^\infty$.
-Over odd alphabets, there are even more pathological smooth words that miss a lot of f-smooth words.
+Over even alphabets, in \cite[Proposition 26]{BJP} the authors showed that the language of the minimal (resp. maximal) smooth sequence with respect to the lexicographic order is neither mirror-invariant nor complement-invariant, contrary to $\mathcal{C}_f^\infty$.
+Over odd alphabets, the most pathological example is the following.

-\begin{example} Over the odd alphabet $\mathpzc{A} = \{1,b\}$, there exists a pair of smooth words that are the derivative of each other, and they do not contain the f-smooth word $bb$.
+\begin{example} Over the odd alphabet $\mathpzc{A} = \{1,b\}$, there exists a pair of smooth sequences that are the derivative of each other, and they do not contain the smooth word $bb$.
 For example, over $\{1,3\}$, they are

 \end{example}